tam17aki/ace-isearch/README.md

 `isearch-delete-char` leaving only one character.

 #### `ace-isearch-input-idle-jump-delay` (Default：`0.4`)
-Delay seconds for invoking `ace-jump-mode` during isearch.
+Delay seconds for invoking `ace-jump-mode` or `avy` during isearch.

 #### `ace-isearch-input-idle-func-delay` (Default：`0.0`)
 Delay seconds for invoking `ace-isearch-function-from-isearch` during isearch, which is described below.